dekoza/mtgpl/LGN.rst

    Morph |mana_6|\ |mana_r|\ |mana_r| (You may cast this card face down as a 2/2 creature for |mana_3|.
 Turn it face up any time for its morph cost.)

-   When Imperial Hellkite is turned face up, you may search your library for a Dragon card, reveal it, and put it into your hand.
-If you do, shuffle your library.
+   When Imperial Hellkite is turned face up, you may search your library for a Dragon card, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Kilnmouth Dragon<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/f/effe13c3-3c8b-4faa-bdd4-491039bfa82b.jpg?1562943198|https://scryfall.com/card/lgn/104/kilnmouth-dragon?utm_source=api>`